RapidSoftwareSolutions/Marketplace-HyperTrack-package/README.md

 | fleetId    | String     | The identifier of the fleet to which the driver belongs.

 ## HyperTrack.deleteDriver
-Delete an existing customer object.
+Delete an existing driver object.

 | Field     | Type       | Description
 |-----------|------------|----------